-Don’t be taken in by clever marketing that sounds like it’s offering you detail when in effect it’s mostly fluff and empty promises of overnight success.
+Don’t be taken in by clever marketing that sounds like content detail when in effect it’s mostly fluff and empty promises of overnight success.

 The best way to evaluate a course is to experience it for real.
-A risk free trial is an ideal way to get a good idea of how everything works so you can decide whether it’s going to be suitable or not.
+A risk free trial is an ideal way to get a good idea of how everything works so you can decide if it’s going to be suitable or not.